Guicheng-Qi/Guicheng-Qi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD student in the School of Computing and Data Science at [The University of Hong Kong](https://www.cs.hku.hk/), advised by [Prof. Chuan Wu](https://i.cs.hku.hk/~cwu/).
-My research focuses on distributed machine learning systems, with a particular interest in optimizing training efficiency, scalability, and performance for large-scale machine learning workloads.
+My research focuses on distributed machine learning systems, with a particular interest in optimizing efficiency, scalability, and robustness for large-scale distributed model training workloads.

 Prior to joining HKU, I received my Bachelor's degree from the Department of Electronic Engineering at [Tsinghua University](https://www.ee.tsinghua.edu.cn/).